-While a healthy diet is of course, important for both males and females, women have different nutritional needs than men.
-A balanced diet loaded with good-for-you nutrients is important!
-Ahead, we’re sharing the best superfoods for women (or should we say super-women) — from reducing PMS symptoms and belly bloat to supporting lactation and skin, read on for everything you need to know!
+Ahead, we’re sharing the best superfoods for women (or should we say super-women) — from easing PMS symptoms and belly bloat to supporting lactation and skin, read on for everything you need to know!

-And a fun fact for all you ladies — interestingly enough, research shows that when a woman eats healthy, everyone in her household is more likely to follow suit!
+And a fun fact for all of you ladies — interestingly enough, research shows that when a woman eats healthy, everyone in her household is more likely to follow suit!
 Sounds like a win-win to us!

 The 8 Best Superfoods For Women’s Health

 #1 Best for PMS-Symptoms: Pumpkin Seeds

 For many women, tender breasts, a bloated belly, mood fluctuations (to the max), and water retention mean one thing: it’s that time of the month.
 If this sounds like you, you’ll want to add this small but mighty seed to your diet!
 Loaded with fiber, plant-based protein, omega-3 fats, and nutrients like copper, iron, zinc, and vitamins A and B, pumpkin seeds are one of the best superfoods for women’s health.
 The PMS-soothing star nutrient?
 Magnesium.
 For starters, magnesium has been shown to relieve period-induced mood changes, especially when used in combination with vitamin B6.
 It can also ease breast tenderness and headaches while regulating blood sugar and reducing cravings.
 Oh, and it’s also a natural muscle relaxer… meaning it helps ease those painful period cramps.
 Convinced?
 We thought so!